CalyxOS/calyxos.org/microG.md

 This is not exactly easily solvable in microG, since there is no easy way to knowing what app needs what service when it checks for the existence of play services.

-I can think of three solutions
+I can think of four solutions
 1) Enable Device Registration, Cloud Messaging and such by default - not good for privacy, not all users would like to have it enabled either.
 2) Bundle a dummy app by default that responds negatively when apps check if Play Services are available (it's more than just a basic is package installed check so this would work).
    The SetupWizard would ask the user if they want microG / Play Services compatibility on first boot, and if the user answers positively, the actual microG apk would then be installed.